-In this issue: data collection on university student suicides, link-sharing shortcuts, inclusive teaching strategies, being a mental health advocate in your general ed classroom
+In this issue Inspiration for Innovation: data collection on university student suicides, link-sharing shortcuts, inclusive teaching strategies, being a mental health advocate in your general ed classroom

 Sometimes things on the Internet change society…